 Sell for the Future

 Gift cards weren't of much value in your restaurant before, but they are and will be in the future.
 Many restaurants are selling gift cards to be used once the fury of coronavirus dies down in order to generate revenue and cover current costs.
 Websites are even available in some areas to outline which storefronts are selling gift cards so that customers can better support their favourites.

 In trying times, it's important for business models to stay flexible.
-Virtual kitchens, or pop-up kitchen spaces for the online world, allow for creativity and service outside the confines of a normal dining setting, can be a benefit when the dining room is closed.
-If there are certain food items in demand in your local area, operating a virtual kitchen can allow you to take advantage of market trends without deviating from normal business.
-Also considering investing in fast virtual products – partnerships with well-known brands, like Ben & Jerry's, Cinnabon, and The Cheesecake Factory, that cater to virtual kitchens can help jumpstart your operations and create new, unexpected revenue flows.
+Ghost kitchens, or pop-up kitchen spaces for the online world, allow for creativity and service outside the confines of a normal dining setting, can be a benefit when the dining room is closed.
+If there are certain food items in demand in your local area, operating a ghost kitchen can allow you to take advantage of market trends without deviating from normal business.
+Also considering investing in fast virtual products – partnerships with well-known brands, like Ben & Jerry's, Cinnabon, and The Cheesecake Factory, that cater to ghost kitchens can help jumpstart your operations and create new, unexpected revenue flows.

 Around the country, restaurants are standing in solidarity with healthcare workers.
 Movements like Feed the Frontlines work with local restaurants to purchase mass quantities of meals that are then provided to the doctors and nurses working to save lives in hospitals.
 Funded by generous community donations, large-scale purchases to feed healthcare workers can drive business, keep employees on the payroll, and generate a little goodwill.

 The COVID-19 crisis is affecting life for everyone, and that includes restaurant workers.
 If you want to keep the doors open and the cash coming while waiting for a light at the end of the tunnel, the right perspective is critical.
-Book a 15-minute consultation with us to learn more about online ordering, virtual kitchens and how to make the most of lockdown.
+Book a 15-minute consultation with us to learn more about online ordering, ghost kitchens and how to make the most of lockdown.